Alliance-Reunited/alru.cloud/.github/README.md

 <br />

 ### Installing Dependencies
 This project uses [Yarn](https://yarnpkg.com).
-It is advised not to mix package managers as this can result in inconsistent lockfiles across contributors.
+It is advised not to mix package managers as this can result in inconsistent lockfiles.

 To install dependencies for this project, open a command line interface at the directory of your project, and run:
 ```sh